misingnoglic/misingnoglic.github.io/_posts/2018-09-19-python-for-java-programmers-p3.markdown

 I'll just say this: list comprehensions are amazing.
 If you can master list comprehensions, you'll be able to take something that took several lines of Java to build, and do it in a single line.
 They're seriously quick, readable, and easy to start using once you get how they work.
 They have the added benefit of avoiding bugs as well!
 Ok - I think I've hyped them up enough - now what exactly do they do?

+### Mapping

 List comprehensions let you create a new list out of an old list, without using any sort of loops.
+If you give the list comprehension some kind of function to `map` onto the list, you'll get the new list.
 For example: let's say we have a list of grades for a test, and we want to curve everyone up by 10 points.
 In Java, that would look something like this:

 {% highlight java %}
 // let's say we already have our list of grades